ConradJBrown/10-Queens-Genotype-Puzzle/README.md

 - Survivor Selection
 - Measuring Population Diversity (often useful for termination criteria and analysing a GA's performance)

 Four classes have been provided for this task.
 The first three classes are in .java format and you can view their code: Queens2.java, Tester2.java and Coordinate.java.
+Tester2.java and coordinate.java where given by Dr. Mark Hatcher

 The Queens.java file was my original file from my second assignment.